Pidbid/hyac/README.en.md

 ## 🏛️ System Architecture

-Hyac adopts a microservices architecture based on Docker Compose, where various components work together to form an efficient FaaS ecosystem.
+Hyac adopts a microservices architecture based on Podman Compose, where various components work together to form an efficient FaaS ecosystem.

 ```mermaid
 graph TD